 In His Mind: The storyline is muddled with some confusing lyrics in the middle of verse two.
 Is it their wedding announcement he’s looking at?
 Did she leave him and marry someone else, only for him to succumb to Alzheimer’s and forget their earlier demise?
 Worst of all, did she die and he doesn’t remember?
 The open ended nature of the lyrics makes for an unclear message.
 It’s a solid songwriting effort and McEntire sells it with her voice, but it is far from the strongest on the album if we’re looking at lyrics alone.
 I will say that I find it refreshing that McEntire is putting pen to paper and sharing what I suspect are not the first songs she’s written with the world.
 Writing is hard, and each style brings its own difficulty.
 While one can tell the song was written by someone who doesn’t write every day, one can also tell that it was carefully crafted for musical integrity.
 And I’ll say this: McEntire produces songs people can relate to.
 If any of this were a part of my recent personal story, I’d probably feel differently about this song.
 I can think of at least two people who’ve recently lost their mothers while their fathers remain.
 I can’t imagine how powerful this song is for them- and that’s the joy of what McEntire does.

 Freedom: Everything about this song, from the nearly spoken opening verse to the powerful crescendos throughout, is perfect.
 This feels like such a victory ballad.
-Yes, McEntire is in love and shouting it from the rooftops (which is not speculation since it has been published darn near everywhere), but McEntire has also released two albums with great success since walking away from an entertainment company she helped to build from the ground up.
-This song feels like the culmination of the life story she’s publicly shared in song; she’s in love, she’s thriving, she’s found her own professional voice again and it’s never sounded better or more free.
+Yes, McEntire is in love and shouting it from the rooftops, but McEntire has also released two albums with great success since walking away from an entertainment company she helped to build from the ground up.
+This song feels like the culmination of the life story she’s publicly shared in song; she’s thriving, she’s found her own professional voice again and it’s never sounded better or more free.
 Besides, it’s just a damn good song.

 You Never Gave Up On Me: This song was a lovely way to finish out this album.
 Rather than a farewell, McEntire offered a “thank you” and dedicated it to her mama, who has also very publicly been by her side, pushing her daughter to succeed the best she can for the last four decades.
 Whether a mother by blood or one of the heart, may we all find someone who inspires this love, belief, and gratitude in each of our lives.